Paralyzed Football Player to Undergo Phrenic Nerve Surgery with Dr. Matthew Kaufman

 It was an event in the ICU that eventually led Carrie to find Dr. Matthew Kaufman of The Institute for Advanced Reconstruction.
 The medical staff was adamantly trying to get Rob to cough to keep his lungs clear.
 They told him if he couldn’t cough, they would have to put him on a ventilator and that if they did, “we don’t know if we can get you off.”
 Unfortunately, his attempts were not sufficient.

 It was during rehabilitation in Philadelphia that Rob’s phrenic nerve was tested, and the results were not good.
 “Our hearts were broken,” says Carrie, who cried yet another river of tears.
 As in so many cases with Dr. Kaufman’s patients, the Marrero’s were told there was nothing that could be done.

 Says Carrie, “Because I love my husband terribly and didn’t accept that diagnosis, if there was anything that could be done, I was going to find it.
 I researched my butt off.”

-Nine months after his accident, on March 16th, Dr. Kaufman will operate on Rob phrenic nerve at the Center for Treatment of Paralysis & Reconstructive Nerve Surgery at the Jersey Shore University Medical Center, with the goal to make him eventually breathe independently of the respirator.
+Nine months after his accident, on March 16th, Dr. Kaufman will operate on Rob's phrenic nerve at the Center for Treatment of Paralysis & Reconstructive Nerve Surgery at the Jersey Shore University Medical Center, with the goal of making him eventually breathe independently of the respirator.

 But how does a parent ever learn how to make a son, who is struggling with the feeling his dad has been taken from him, understand the kind of thing that has happened to his father?